Sarah Jo Pender: "Female Charles Manson" label

 Pender has written that "the media, including 'America's Most Wanted,' has selectively used facts in order to manipulate the viewers to believe I am a degenerate, dangerous criminal in return for sensational story and higher ratings under the guise of bringing justice."
 Supporters of Pender claim that Spitler was aware of the media's depiction of Pender and used it to minimize his responsibility.
 They point out that Spitler did not act out of a misguided love for a femme fatale when he helped Pender to escape Rockville Correctional Facility; rather, he was expecting a $15,000 payment for his services, a fact that the media did not report, neither during Pender's escape, nor before, during or after Spitler's trial.
 Pender's supporters further point out that the relationship between Pender and Spitler was not an exception at Rockville.
 Two months after her escape, in October 2008, Roger Heitzman, another correctional officer at Rockville, was arrested by the state police for trafficking and engaging in sex acts with at least one female inmate.
 Because the case was not high profile, no one claimed that Heitzman was a victim who was manipulated by the inmate involved.
 Supporters of Pender also claim that the Department of Corrections had an interest in exaggerating Pender's abilities in order to minimize the media damage and their own responsibilities.
 The Rockville Correctional Facility's hiring policy had already received bad media publicity in February 2008, when it was revealed that mass murderer Steven Kazmierczak had been hired there in 2007 to work as a correctional officer.
-The fact that the guard posted at the gate did not search Spitler's vehicle on the day of the escape as he should have, Spitler's behaviour, Heitzman's arrest, and the hiring of Kazmierczak are elements that clearly point out problems within the institution, which have little to do with Pender's personality.
-Supporters of Sarah Pender point out that she committed no violence of any kind in planning or executing her escape.